franpalberca/project-must-coding-assessment/README.md

 The GitHub User Search App is equipped with unit tests to ensure code quality and functionality.
 Run the following command to execute the tests: npm run test

-## Storybook
-Storybook is integrated to visualize and interact with components in isolation.
-Run the following command to start Storybook: npm run storybook

 ## Future Implementation
 The next natural step for this project is to implement the option to view repositories within the app itself.
 Also to be able to see the projects of each user.
-Finally, a future implementation would also be the option to create, modify and delete repositories.
+Finally, a future implementation would also be the option to create, modify and delete repositories and create storybook for the project.
 In short, the GraphQl query needs to be augmented to bring more information, perform CRUD and be able to add more extras.

 ## Contributing